Fixing MDN content bugs

 Problems with MDN docs are reported as content repo issues.
 This article helps you find the best issues to work on, based on your expertise and how much time you have available, and outlines the main steps to fixing them.

 Note: We get a lot of content bugs — any help you can give in fixing them is very much appreciated!

 To help you choose what content issues to work on, we've sorted them using GitHub labels.

 The labels below help you find tasks based on how much time you have available.

-If you'd prefer to browse your tasks and choose by technology category instead, you can also find the same issues organized into project boards:
+If you'd prefer to browse your tasks and choose by technology category instead, you can also find content type labels on issues in the content repository.

 - Fixing MDN content bugs is a great way to learn more about web technologies — as you research a problem and create the required content, you will gain a deeper understanding of the subject, and improve your skills.

 - As you get more involved in the MDN community, you'll get to know Mozilla staff and other community members, giving you a valuable network of contacts for getting help with your own issues and increasing your visibility.

 - Helping to fix problems is largely its own reward, but it will also serve as a record of your open source contributions, demonstrating your expertise in web technologies and possibly even helping you with your course, or job opportunities.

 - Most of the examples and pages that you will help with are written in English, so you should have a reasonable understanding of the English language.
 But don't worry if your English is not perfect!
 Our team is more than happy to help clean up any writing.